paireks/Megarachne/Megarachne/Manual/Manual for Megarachne.md

 If your graph has edges with different weights (lengths) then A* should be the best for you.

-You can always check which vertices where visited during search of the shortest path - there are in "Visited" output.
+You can always check which vertices where visited during search of the shortest path - there are in "Visited Vertices" output.

 Of course if it couldn't find any path - then the component will throw an exception.